Things to Carry for Leh Ladakh Trip: Leh Ladakh Packing List

 traveller Divya

-Things to carry for Leh Ladakh Trip: An Overview
+Essential Things to Carry for Leh Ladakh Trip: Packing Checklist To Get You Started

-II have tried to cover all the essential things to carry for Leh Ladakh in the current blog, you can add things that you think you might need.
-However, before I go into the details of things to carry for Leh Ladakh trip, here is a quick overview of the packing list for Leh-Ladakh.
+I have tried to cover all the essential things to carry for Leh Ladakh, but before I go into the details, here is a quick overview of Ladakh trip essentials.

 2. Suitable Clothing & Footwear